Two protesters killed in renewed unrest in Iraq’s Kurdistan region

 The semi-autonomous Kurdistan region of Iraq has been hit by a nationwide economic crisis during the COVID-19 pandemic, during which Iraq's oil revenues have sunk.

-(Reporting by Baghdad newsroom; Writing by Ahmed Rasheed, Editing by Timothy Heritage)
+(Reporting by Baghdad newsroom; Writing by Ahmed Rasheed; Editing by Timothy Heritage and Alex Richardson)

 ((ahmed.rasheed@thomsonreuters.com; +964-7901-947-131; Reuters Messaging: ahmed.rasheed.thomsonreuters.com@thomsonreuters.net))